Way back in history:

 good job of researching the early history of stock-car racing, and

-September 2009: In my "home page" section, Terry Dickinson provided scans of a rare 1954 Belle Vue programme;
+In my home page section, Terry Dickinson provided scans of a rare 1954 Belle Vue programme;

 they are such high resolution that I have cropped and extracted

-August 2009: I cannot recall where and how I got this photo scan, of the pioneer racer Jack Tipping, with pre-1957 BriSCA numbering.
-Whoever sent it, let me know!
+I cannot recall where and how I got this photo scan, of the pioneer racer Jack Tipping, with pre-1957 BriSCA numbering.
+Whoever sent it, let me know.
+From

-Ian Melton, six photos of cars that bridged the end of the fifties and
+Ian Melton, five photos of cars that bridged the end of the fifties and

 the start of the sixties: original snapshots, not programme